emmanueldev247/starfield-ecobin/README.md

 # EcoBin - Smart Waste Management System

 Welcome to EcoBin, a smart waste bin that automates waste disposal and monitoring using ultrasonic sensors, a servo motor, and alert systems.
 This project promotes hygiene and efficiency in waste management.
+It was developed by Starfield Montessori School for the STEMITE Zone Fair competition, where it won first place.

 ## Features

-### 1. Automated Bin Opening
+### 1. Automated Bin Opening & Closing

-- **Motion Detection**: The bin automatically opens when an object (waste) is detected within 30 cm.
+- **Motion Detection**: The bin automatically opens when a user approaches the bin and is detected within 30 cm.
 - **Servo Motor Control**: A servo motor opens and closes the bin lid.

 ### 2. Bin Level Monitoring